farhanisthis/ClipMe/replit.md

-# ClipSync Application
+# ClipMe Application

 ## Overview

-ClipSync is a web application that allows users to share clipboard text across devices using simple 4-character codes called "ClipTags".
+ClipMe is a web application that allows users to share clipboard text across devices using simple 4-character codes called "ClipTags".
 Users can enter a ClipTag to access a shared clipboard space where they can sync text content between different devices.

 ## User Preferences